Tarik1993/test_data/README.md

 # test_data
-this folder is meant as a demonstration for the Data Visualization class.
+This folder is meant as a demonstration for the Data Visualization class.